 It’s loaded with pumpkin, surprisingly, and pumpkin has a lot of nutritional benefits.
 It is packed with vitamin A, iron, potassium and dietary fiber.
 Pumpkin is low in calories as well, which helps keep these muffins on the lighter side.
 If you are interested, you can learn more about the health benefits of pumpkin here.

 Once the batter is mixed, make sure to liberally grease the pan.
-You could use muffin paper, but it’s an unnecessary cost.
+You could use muffin paper, or stainless steel baking sheets but it’s an unnecessary cost.

-I added pumpkin seeds to the top of the muffins before tossing them in the oven.
+I added pumpkin seeds to the top of the muffins before tossing them in either your OTG oven or Countertop Convection Oven.
 Also an added cost, I know, but I think this one is worth it.
 They provide a nice crunch and take these muffins to the next level.

 After baking for about 23 minutes they turned out perfect.
 Golden on the outside and soft on the inside.

 Let’s get Economical with these Easy Pumpkin Muffins:

 - 1 tsp baking soda – $0.01